Junaid-cell/Mini-Project/README.md

 # Mini-Project
-This file contains description of the mini project.
+This repository contains description of the mini project.